The ‘Real Housewives Of Orange County’ Cast Reportedly Loses $30k Bonus Due To Twitter Feuds

 “They were told that if they were able to control their posts, they’d receive a $30,000 bonus,” an insider told In Touch Weekly magazine on September 14.

-While Meghan King Edmonds, Lydia McLaughlin, Shannon Beador, and Peggy Sulahian have followed Bravo TV’s orders and refrained from taking aim at one another online, Tamra Judge, Vicki Gunvalson, and Kelly Dodd, were not able to keep their drama off social media and will not be getting the $30,000 bonus.
+While Meghan King Edmonds, Lydia McLaughlin, Shannon Beador, and Peggy Sulahian have followed Bravo TV’s orders and refrained from taking aim at one another online, Tamra Judge, Vicki Gunvalson, and Kelly Dodd were not able to keep their drama off social media and will not be getting the $30,000 bonus.

-As the magazine’s insider explained, Tamra Judge lasted less than one week and her former friend Vicki Gunvalson didn’t last much longer.
+As the magazine’s insider explained, Tamra Judge lasted less than one week, and her former friend, Vicki Gunvalson, didn’t last much longer.
 Meanwhile, Kelly Dodd just recently lost her cool online and lost her $30,000 bonus when she attacked Judge and Beador in a scathing post.

 As fans likely known, Shannon Beador is currently at odds with Vicki Gunvalson due to her shocking claim about her husband David’s alleged abuse, which Beador has denied.
-Gunvalson is also at war with Tamra Judge after repeating a rumor about her husband Eddie being gay.
+Gunvalson is also at war with Tamra Judge after repeating a rumor that her husband, Eddie, is gay.

 For more of the Real Housewives of Orange County cast, including Tamra Judge, Vicki Gunvalson, Shannon Beador, Lydia McLaughlin, Kelly Dodd, Meghan King Edmonds, and Peggy Sulahian, tune into new episodes of the show on Monday nights at 9 p.m. on Bravo TV.